apache/beam/website/www/site/content/en/documentation/ml/orchestration.md

 ### Tensorflow Extended (TFX)

-Working for TFX is similar to the approach for KFP illustrated previously: Define the individual workflow components, connect them in a pipeline object, and run the pipeline in the target environment.
+Working with TFX is similar to the approach for KFP illustrated previously: Define the individual workflow components, connect them in a pipeline object, and run the pipeline in the target environment.
 What makes TFX different is that it has already built a set of Python packages that are libraries to create workflow components.
-Unlike with the KFP example, we do not need to start from scratch by writing and containerizing our code.
+Unlike with the KFP example, you don't need to start from scratch by writing and containerizing the code.

 With TFX, you need to choose which TFX components are relevant to your workflow and use the library to adapt their functionality to your use case.
 The following diagram shows the available components and their corresponding libraries.

 ![TFX libraries and components](https://www.tensorflow.org/static/tfx/guide/images/libraries_components.png)

 TFX relies heavily on Apache Beam to implement data-parallel pipelines in these libraries.
-You need to run components created with these libraries need on one of the support Apache Beam runners.
+You need to run components created with these libraries with one of the supported Apache Beam runners.
 The full TFX example code can again be found in the [GitHub repository](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/ml-orchestration/tfx).

 For the KFP example, we used ingestion, preprocessing, and trainer components.
 In this TFX example, we use the ExampleGen, Transform, and Trainer libraries.